sodrooome/pure-datastructures/README.md

 ## Installation

-This package only work in python 3.6 or higher :
+You can install this package with command :

-`pip3 install pure-datastructures`
+`pip install pure-datastructures`

 ## Usage

 A quick introduction using `pure-datastructures`.
-Using `OrderedList()` references and integer input-type :
+Using `OrderedList()` built-in method :

 ```python
 import ds